 There are different types of off-roading.
-It is important to note that each off-roading environment needs to be driven with different PSI.
+It is important to note that each off-roading environment needs to be driven by different PSI.
 Therefore, I am putting up a list of the correct PSI for all types of off-road driving.

-Driving on soft sand requires a tire pressure anywhere between 10 PSI to about 18 PSI.
+Driving on soft sand requires tire pressure anywhere between 10 PSI to about 18 PSI.
 Most people will find somewhere in that bracket that will work for them.

 However, you can get into some completely ridiculously soft powdery sand and you may have to go lower just to get yourself out of there.
 But, once you are out of that sand, inflate the tires back between 10 and 18 PSI.